|

 The winner of the fourth and last trick will deal the next hand.
 Each of the other players loses a life or lives as described below.

 At any time during a hand, once all the players have had an opportunity to pick up their cards, a player may knock by rapping the table sharply.
 This increases the value of the hand by one life.
-When a player knocks, the other players may stay in, risking losing an extra life; or may fold, losing the current stake and taking no further part in the hand.
-A player folds by discarding her hand immediately face down on the table.
+When a player knocks, the other players may stay in, risking losing this extra life; or may fold, losing the current stake and taking no further part in the hand.

 The last player to knock may not knock again on the same hand, until someone else has knocked.